 Once highly successful Air India has reached a blind alley as it struggles to survive after posting a net loss that doubled in the past fiscal year ending in March to $1.23 billion.
 As the carrier strains to pay salaries of the past three months while facing a looming pilot strike from Nov.
 24 if demands are not met, an Air India official told The DAILY, “We’ll deal with it as we come closer to the day” [of the strike].
 There are fears that if the situation continues, management ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Air India Battles Strike, Rivals, Economy To Keep Afloat".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Air India Battles Strike, Rivals, Economy To Keep Afloat".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.